Academic Policies and Regulations

 Role of the Faculty

-The Faculty is charged with ensuring that all graduates of the Program have the requisite competencies and can meet the professional practice standards to be eligible for professional certification as educators in the Province of British Columbia from the British Columbia Ministry of Education.
+The Faculty is charged with ensuring that all graduates of the Program have the requisite competencies and can meet the professional practice standards to be eligible for professional certification as educators in the Province of British Columbia from the BC Ministry of Education and Child Care.
 While teacher candidates are ultimately responsible for their own behaviour, the Faculty appreciates that teacher candidates are still in the process of learning.
 The Faculty and others involved in instruction in the Program are expected to model professional conduct and, where necessary, help teacher candidates improve their understanding of professional conduct expectations.

 Expectations for the Professional Conduct of Teacher Candidates